pipilapilayu/FocusedSpeakerExtractor/README.md

-# Focused Speaker Extractor
+# Target Speaker Speech Enhancement

-A model that derives from TSE (Target Speaker Extraction) models, designed to **extract ONLY ONE speaker's speech from all kinds of noises**, including other people's voice, game SFX, noise, etc.
+This is a model aiming to **extract ONLY ONE speaker's speech from all kinds of noises**, including other people's voice, game SFX, noise, etc.

-Serve as infrastructural model for downstream tasks, such as ASR, SVC, SVS, TTS, etc.
+Designed to serve as infrastructural model for downstream tasks, such as ASR, SVC, SVS, TTS, etc.

-Unlike most TSE studies that runs at 8kHz, the model runs at 44.1kHz to ensure the output could be further utilized.
+## Goals

+- Works with limited clean speech data
+- Removes overlapping speech from other speakers
+- Consistent to different recording devices
+- Low computational cost

 ## How to use